sighjs/sigh/docs/writing-plugins.md

 sigh -p your-plugin-name
 ```

-This will prompt you as following:
+This will prompt you like this:
 ```
 sigh plugin generator
 ?
 What is the name of this plugin? your plugin name